artoo-ai/ros-pwm-pca9685/README.md

 There should be no dependencies besides libi2c-dev.

+There is a simple mixer_node that allows you to map geometry_msgs/msg/twist to PWM channels

+# PCA9685_node
 ## Parameters:

 * **device** (string) -- the path to the i2c device.
 Default is /dev/i2c-1.
 Use i2cdetect in the i2c-tools package to find out which bus your device is on.